duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_15_hw_assembly_db-beta.md

 </div>

-4. Connecting and securing Camera.
 Connect the camera to the “CAM 0”, in case of more than one camera connector on the Jetson Nano Board.
 Secure with a Zip tie (short white one).

 <div figure-id="fig:camera_cable_connection_direction" >
      <img src="camera_cable_connection_direction.jpg" style='width: 25em'/>